F1r3w477/my-tutorials/Valheim Dedicated VPS - HyperExpert/README.md

 ## Step 8 - Connecting to your server
 - Method 1 - In Game:
 You can search for the server in game on the `Join Game` tab, then check `Community` box and complete the search box with your server name.
+Direct connect via IP using: `<server_ip:2456`
 This might not always work for others because your server might not be in their region, but don't fear because we have another way so you might want to read `Method 2`.

 - Method 2 - Steam Server List:
 For this method you will want to get your servers IP address.
 It is located in the email you got or in the service it self.

 On your Steam Client, go to `View > Servers > FAVORITES` and click `ADD A SERVER` and add `<server_ip>:2457` then click `ADD THIS SERVER TO FAVORITES`, then it will appear in your list.
+If it doesn't appear you can try `<server_ip>:2456`.
 Click connect and enter the password that you configured in the previous steps(`Step 6 - Step 7` the field `secret`), after that your game will start automatically then click `Start` in game, it will ask you for the password again and it should start your session.

 # Adding your own worlds
 To do this you need to generate a world in single player in your game.
 After doing that you need to navigate to `/home/steam/.config/unity3d/IronGate/Valheim/worlds/` on the server and add your world files to there.
 (You need all the files that have your server name)